KarthikKadambi/homebase/src/pages/about.md

     </section>
     <section aria-label="Professional">
       <h3>Professional</h3>
       <p>After completing my degree in <strong>Computer Science and Engineering in 2011</strong>, I began my professional journey in the tech industry.
-Over the years, I have worked with a range of organizations, each contributing to my growth as an IT professional.</p>
+Over the years, I have worked with various organizations, each contributing to my growth as an IT professional.</p>
       <ul>
         <li><b>Kepran Infosoft Pvt Ltd. (Permanent Role):</b> I began my career at Kepran, a startup where I was responsible for designing and developing websites for a variety of clients.
 This experience helped me build a strong foundation in full-stack web development, client collaboration, and agile delivery.</li>
         <li><b>Qsource (Contractor at Accenture):</b> Through Qsource, I was deployed to Accenture, where I worked on: